emuhlestein/FinancialPlanner/README.md

 *	Graphical show monthly expenses and income.
 *	Graphical show when a person can expect to retire.
 *	Firebase will be backend so information can be saved and shared

+## Project Purpose
+This project is to satifiy a requirment of Udacity Android Nano degree program.
+But more importantly, it is intended to help people plan for their retirement.